Tommy Hollis

 Tommy Janor Hollis (March 22, 1954 – September 9, 2001) was an American film, television, and stage actor.

 A native of Jacksonville, Texas, his first major film appearance was in Ghostbusters as the mayor's aide (1984).
 He played Earl Little in the Spike Lee-directed movie Malcolm X (1992).

 Hollis died in New York City from complications of diabetes.
-He had no children.
+He never married and had no children.